guythetechie/functional-csharp/README.md

 ```

 #### `ValueTask<Option<T2>> Pick<T, T2>(Func<T, Option<T2>> selector, CancellationToken cancellationToken)`
-Returns the first successful transformation asynchronously, or None if no element produces a Some value.
+Finds the first async element that produces a Some value when transformed.

 ```csharp
 // Find the first valid data record in a stream